Helsinki and Tallinn: Baltic Sisters

-Finland stood courageously strong against the Soviet Union and artfully maintained its independence through the Cold War.
-Today, tucked away in the far north of Europe, this city seems to celebrate both peace and culture.
+Finland stood courageously strong against the Soviet Union, and artfully maintained its independence through the Cold War.
+Today, tucked up here in the far north corner of Europe, this city seems to celebrate both peace and culture.

 Six hundred stainless-steel pipes, shimmering in a park, honor Finland's greatest composer, Jean Sibelius.
 The monument is built on solid rock, as is so much of Finland.

 Finns and Estonians share a similar history — first Swedish domination, then Russian, then independence after World War I. Until 1940, the Estonians were about as affluent as the Finns.
-But then Estonia was gobbled up by the expanding Soviet Empire and spent the decades after WWII under communism.
-When the USSR fell, Estonia regained its freedom and in 2004 it joined the European Union.
+But then Estonia was gobbled up by an expanding Soviet Empire and spent the decades after World War II under communism.
+When the USSR fell, Estonia regained its freedom, and in 2004 it joined the European Union.

 Tallinn has modernized at an astounding rate since the fall of the Soviet Union.
-Its business district shines with the same glass and steel gleam you'll find in any modern city.
-Yet nearby are the rugged yet fully intact medieval walls and the town within these ramparts has a beautifully preserved Old World ambience.
+Its business district shines with the same glass-and-steel gleam you'll find in any modern city.
+Yet nearby are the rugged and fully intact medieval walls, and the town within these ramparts has a beautifully preserved Old World ambience.
 Among medieval cities in the north of Europe, none are as well-preserved as Tallinn.

 And just outside the walls, it seems there's no tourism at all.
-Under towering ramparts, the former moat is now a park... perfect for a warm summer afternoon stroll.
+Under towering ramparts, the former moat is now a park...perfect for a warm afternoon stroll.

 This merchant's home functioned as his warehouse and office as well.
 Its elaborately carved door evokes the wealth of Tallinn's business class in those days.